- Village Board / Administration

 Bernice brings to the position of Village Clerk of Romeoville a broad background in management, supervision, and governance of schools.
 Bernice holds a Doctorate and a Master’s Degree in Educational Administration and Supervision from Roosevelt University, a Bachelor’s Degree in Elementary Education from Chicago State University and an Associate of Arts Degree from Chicago City College.
 She served ten years at Roosevelt University in two major roles: first as an Assistant Professor of Education in the College of Education teaching Educational Administration and Leadership courses at both the master's and doctoral levels; second as Associate Director of the Chicago Education Alliance (CEA).
 She worked with various partnership grants and general activities supported through the CEA, including a technology grant from IBM linking the Chicago Public Schools and four CEA partnership universities.

 Additionally, for approximately 22 years in the public school system, she served in positions ranging from classroom teacher, school principal, district gifted education and curriculum director, to Superintendent of District 88 Schools.

-Finally, in the area of service, Bernice has made many significant contributions to Roosevelt University, to School District 88, to her academic field.
+Finally, in the area of service, Bernice has made many significant contributions to the Village of Romeoville, Roosevelt University, to School District 88, and to her academic field.
 She has provided professional consultation to local, regional, and state educational organizations, including the Chicago Principals and Administrators Association, the Golden Apple Foundation, and the Illinois State Board of Education.